z2care/NewBanana/README.md

 3. Store result and communicate with server
 4. Run flow with test stations by bar code
 5. Easy configure the test items

+## How to use it
+1. This project face to android platform
+2. You need make sure that you know the progress of your product line
+3. You can build it with fitable branch for your api level, commonly there is less error
+4. If you want more support, please contact me